 We’re in a transformative pursuit in life, at least spiritually.
 I love things that give me the maximum “Bang for the buck”.
 But that’s figuratively speaking because in reality, I like to spend no money at all and still get a huge payback on any strategy, approach or tool I use in life.
-And that’s not all, I also like every strategy to take the least out of my attention.
+And I like life changing strategies to take the least out of my attention.

 Yes, meditators need to use the technique of “Return on attention” , or ROA as I like to call it, more than the traditional return on investment or ROI paradigm.
 That’s because our attention is more valuable than our time or money, even though time is extremely valuable too.